Early Education and Support Division

 California Education Code (EC) Section 8263(g) requires the Superintendent of Public Instruction to establish a fee schedule for families using subsidized child care and development services.
 California Code of Regulations, Title 5 (5 CCR) Section 18109 provides factors for determining the fee to be assessed, including the number of hours each day the child receives services.
 5 CCR Section 18114 requires contractors to set policies for the collection of these fees and requires the fees be collected prior to providing services.

 Many families receiving subsidized child care and development services do not have a work or work activity with a predictable schedule.
 The hours of care each day may fluctuate, not only daily, but weekly.
 For these families, contractors currently assess and collect family fees based on the certified need for services as documented on the application for services.
 Contractors then recalculate the fee based on the actual hours of care provided, which often results in either billing the families for additional fees owed, or crediting the families for fees overpaid.
 At the same time, the contactor is collecting assessed fees for the following month.
 This process is repeated monthly until the family is on a regular schedule or services are terminated.

-In our continued effort to streamline processes and provide consistent and equitable policies that benefit all families, the Child Development Division (CDD) has developed an alternative for assessing family fees for families with unpredictable or variable schedules.
+In our continued effort to streamline processes and provide consistent and equitable policies that benefit all families, the Early Education and Support Division (EESD) has developed an alternative for assessing family fees for families with unpredictable or variable schedules.

 When assessing fees for families with predictable schedules, agencies will continue to assess fees in accordance with 5 CCR Section 18086, using the certified days and hours of care as documented in the application for services.